Confusing Words Clarified: Group M; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 2. Changeable, versatile: Kevin's mobile facial features were an asset for his acting career.

-3. Descriptive of something which is capable of being moved: Shelby had a mobile telephone in her purse which she used often.
+3. Descriptive of something which is capable of being moved: Shelby had a mobile telephone in her purse which she often used.

 The local artist was commissioned to create a large mobile to hang in the central hall of the bank.
 This mobile was made of lightweight materials which made it easily movable from the studio for installation.